ronaldbradford/doit-lab1/README.md

 # Step 4 - RDS Aurora

 We must now decide how to persist the data per API call.
-This is the more traditional 'n' tier architecture approach of inserting the data, whereas streaming the collected data to a producer would enable different applications to consume the data anyway they like.
-To evaluate the potential options, we will consider the traditional database approach first.
+This is the more traditional 'n' tier architecture approach of inserting the data, whereas streaming the collected data to a producer (aka Kinesis or MKS) would enable different applications to consume the data anyway they like.
+To evaluate the potential options, we will consider the traditional RDBMS database approach first, just because this is safe.

-The objective of this lab is to use Serverless technologies when possible to reduce cost.
+The overall objective of this lab is to use Serverless technologies when possible to reduce cost.
-The lab also have specific analytic queries as part of the initial requirements.
-Options for storage may include:
+The lab also has specific analytic queries as part of the initial requirements which leads towards a SQL based solution.
+Possible AWS options for storage using serverless compute may include:

 * RDS Aurora serverless RDBMS
-* DynamoDB key-value store
 * Redshift Serverless data warehouse
 * Amazon Timesteam - serverless time-stream database
+* DynamoDB key-value store (we discount this as it will not provide the analytics functionality)

 Checkout [Lesson 4](lesson4/README.md) for step-by-step instructions.